How to Appreciate Your Life

 Yes, there are loads of crappy things going on in the world.
 (Don't you get me started!)

-You're a winner and you don't even know it!
+However, it's all about perspective.
+If you're reading this, you have some major things that have gone RIGHT for you.
+I'll kickstart your gratitude by listing five big things because you're a winner and you don't even know it!
 Life has worked in your favor.
-It's time to ponder the glass half-full side of life, even if just for a moment.
+Thus, it's time to ponder the glass-half-full side of life, even if just for a moment.

 If you're reading this, you've already won life's jackpot.
 Yep, the fact that YOU ARE HERE is phenomenal.